0xNinjaCyclone/sshglow/README.md

-# About sshglow
+# About
-ssh glow is an enumeration and lateral movement tool in linux environments to find the servers which we have access on , and execute command on if we want
+SSHGlow is an enumeration and lateral movement tool in linux environments to find the servers which we have access on , and execute command on if we want

 # Main Features
 - handle cidr or range separated by - or particular targets separated by , or one target
 - handle file of credentials or more than account sperated by , or only one account
-- sshglow uses built-in tools and libraries
+- SSHGlow uses built-in tools and libraries

 # Enumerate
 ```